 1D vs 2D Scanners

-In addition to different models of scanners there are generally two types of scanners.
-Considered 1D vs 2D, the most prominent difference is that 2D scanners are capable of reading QR codes as well as reading data off of other screens (such as smart phones or tablets)
+In addition to different models of scanners, there are generally two types of scanners: 1D and 2D.
+The most prominent difference is that 2D scanners are capable of reading QR codes as well as reading data off of other screens (such as smartphones or tablets).

-When adding products into your database, you can even scan them in.
-With your scanner attached to the computer accessing the cloud, click Add New Code, scan the item and then click save.
-Since your scanner is already set up, either by default or with your specifications, it will enter the code into the text field the same way it will when you then attach the scanner to the POS terminal.
+You can also use your scanner to enter products into your database.
+With your scanner attached to the computer accessing the cloud, click Add New Code, scan the item, and then click Save.
+Since your scanner is already set up, either by default or with your specifications, it will enter the code into the text field the same way it will when you attach the scanner to the POS terminal.

 Honeywell Voyager 1400: